-Aircraft Accident Investigation Procedure Manual SLCAP 9999 la vasti seti se Volume: 1 Section: All a future of a second Investigation Chapter:6 Page: 6 Page: 6-8
+Aircraft Accident Investigation Procedure Manual SLCAP 9999

+(I) Investigation Volume: 1 Section:

+Investigation Chapter:6 Page: 6-8

 Photographs should cover general views of the scene from four directions and also back along the wreckages trail to the first point of contact.
 A good coverage of the wreckage in the condition in which it is found and before it is disturbed is essential.